okeyubah/okeyubah.github.io/_posts/2021-06-25-datatypes.md

 us the means to refer to this particular Teacher object.
 We say that "tagbo" is a reference to a Teacher object.

-Herein lies the difference between a data type that is primitive, and a data type that is not primitive: the age of a teacher is of type int, a primitive data type; "tagbo", used above to refer to a Teacher object is a data type, but not a priimitive data type.
+Herein lies the difference between a data type that is primitive, and one that is not: the age of a teacher is of type int, a primitive data type; "tagbo", used above to refer to a Teacher object is a data type, but not a primitive data type.
 It is a reference to a Teacher object.

 Please note that a reference to a Teacher object is barely a tip of the iceberg because Java has